Post-Montgomery Playbook

 Carrier Vetting After Montgomery: The 5-Minute Fix

-The ruling changed broker liability overnight.
-But the fix doesn't require a legal team, a six-month project, or a seven-figure budget.
-It requires documentation.
-Here's how.
+The ruling moved broker carrier-selection under ordinary state negligence law.
+Meeting that standard doesn't require a legal team, a six-month project, or a seven-figure budget.
+It requires documenting a reasonable decision.
+Here's how — whether you tender 10 loads a month or 50,000.

 The one-sentence summary